ALEXMORF/Spectra/readme.md

-# Shaderian
+# Spectra

-A live GLSL programming environment on windows.
-Edit your shader code and see the changes happen, live!
+A real-time SDF pathtracer.
+Edit your SDFs and see the changes happen, live!

+# Build it

+Load cl.exe into environment variable, then invoke code/build.bat to generate the binary.

 # Usage

-shaderian.exe [shader filename] [option]

-# Options

-shazan - create an opengl 3.0 context instead of 3.3 core profile context

-# Starter code

-This is the starter code, just copy paste this into your shader and start from there.
+While the application is running, you can edit scene.hlsl and the changes will be hotloaded in real-time.

+To make this work, you need to define the following three functions in scene.hlsl file:

 ```
-#version 330 core //or your respective version of glsl

-uniform float uTime;      // time the app has been running in seconds
-uniform vec2 uResolution; // window client rect resolution in pixels
-uniform int uFrameIndex;  // the count of frames that's been run before current frame
-uniform sampler2D uPrevFrame;  // access to previous frame as texture

-// HDR environment maps
-uniform sampler2D GraceCathedral;
-uniform sampler2D Glacier;
-uniform sampler2D UffiziGallery;
-uniform sampler2D EnnisDiningRoom;
-uniform sampler2D PisaCourtyard;
-uniform sampler2D DogeCourtyard;

-in vec2 FragCoord;        // normalized fragment coordinate, range: <[-1, 1], [-1, 1]>
-out vec3 FragColor;       // output color

-void main()
+point_query Map(float3 P, float Time)
 {
-//your code
+  // define geometry
+}
+material MapMaterial(int MatId, float3 P, float Time)
+{
+  // define material
+}
+float3 Env(float3 Rd, float Time)
+{
+  // define environment lighting
 }

 ```

 # New Feature: Access to previous frame and frame indexer